| Almost Famous Church A review of the 1st winner of

 process to find the most expressive and responsive

+architecture.
 So, even the Bintaro Church project was aborted due to

 political reasons, when asked to review the 1st winner of the